 Below: 1st photo - A flower with 17 rays.
 Flower are only open part of a day.
 2nd photo - The seed head of Wild Lettuce.
 Note the reflexed phyllaries.

 Below: 1st photo - The basal rosette of next years plant.
 2nd photo - Detail of the individual cypselae (achenes) with their fluffy white hair attached to a long beak.

 Below: 1st photo - An example of the larger leaves, deeply lobed with a narrow sessile base and few, widely spaced teeth.
 2nd photo - Detail of the flower involucre.
 The outer phyllaries have pointed tips and are shorter than the inner.
-3rd photo - The inflorescence with flowering mostly over and some seed heads with the fluffy white pappus ready to take to the air.
+3rd photo - The floral array with flowering mostly over and some seed heads with the fluffy white pappus ready to take to the air.

 Below: 1st photo - An upper stem leaf.
 2nd photo - The main greenish-red stem.
 3rd photo - Prior to flower opening.

 Notes: Wild Lettuce is indigenous to the Garden area.
 It is found in North America in all the Canadian Provinces except the far north and Saskatchewan and in all the lower 48 states except Arizona and Nevada.
 In Minnesota it is known in all counties in the NE quadrant, most of the SE and NW quadrants, with most exceptions being in the dryer SW quadrant.
 There are five species of Wild Lettuce in Minnesota including L. canadensis.
 The other four are: (Tall) Biennial Blue Lettuce, L. biennis; Florida Wild Lettuce [reported as historical only], L. floridana; and Louisiana Lettuce, L. ludoviciana - all those being native - and finally the introduced Prickly Lettuce, L. serriola.